erik-larsen/emscripten-sdl2-ogles2/README.md

 # emscripten-sdl2-ogles2
 *C++/SDL2/OpenGLES2 to Javascript/WebGL using Emscripten*

-This project is a collection of simple C++/SDL2/OpenGL graphical samples that run in the browser via Emscripten.
+This project is a collection of C++/SDL2/OpenGL graphical samples that run in the browser via Emscripten.
 The long-term goal with this work is to preserve old OpenGL graphics demos, particularly those developed in the 1990s by Silicon Graphics.
 The immediate goal however is to build up a collection of small samples that can serve as building blocks for porting these old demos to the browser.

-With these demos running in the browser, hopefully they can live on for a long time as early examples of interactive 3D graphics.
 This work is inspired in part by the [preservation of classic arcade games in the browser](https://archive.org/details/internetarcade), which also utilizes Emscripten.

 ## Try it